murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 a=rtpmap:101 rtx/90000
 a=fmtp:101 apt=98
 ```
-Figure 5: SDP example negotiating the generic payload type and related header extension
+Figure 5: SDP example negotiating the generic payload type and related header extension for video

-Q: What frequency should we use for audio?
-One per the different frequencies of each audio codec?

 SFU Packet Selection
 ====================